-The complex model is used for a detailed view of a well defined or specific project application such as building 4GB memory devices.
+The complex model is used for a detailed view of a well defined or specific project application such as building specific memory devices or microprocessors.
 Details such as specific tools, throughput and process cycle times are already well understand or can be forecast.

-Each has a place in the modeling world.
+The mid level model is effective for operations that fall between these two.
+All have a place in the modeling world.
 Choosing the right approach means considering what is known and what is not known when building the model.
-The next two sections will explain the difference between the two types.
+The next three sections will explain the difference between these types.